UNINETTSigma2/documentation/files_storage/nird.md

 $ dusage -p NSxxxxK
 ```

+### Snapshots

+In addition to geo-replication NIRD supports snapshots of project areas
+and home directories.
+For more information, visit [backup](backup.md) page.

 ### Mounts on HPC

 When relevant, the NIRD Storage project areas are also mounted on the login